David Gauke: Sitting as an independent

 On 3 September 2019, Gauke joined 20 other rebel Conservative MPs to vote against the Conservative government of Boris Johnson.
 The rebel MPs voted with the Opposition to seize control of parliamentary business from the government, allowing the subsequent passage of the Benn act.
 The government had declared that voting against the original motion would be viewed as a matter of confidence in the government, as voting in favour of the motion would effectively be "destroying the government's negotiating position and handing control of parliament to Jeremy Corbyn."
 After voting against the government on a "confidence-issue," all 21 were advised that they had lost the Conservative whip, expelling them as Conservative MPs and requiring them to sit as independents.
 If they decided to run for re-election in a future election, the party would block their selection as Conservative candidates.

-Gauke stood in his constituency as an independent candidate, and came second with 26% of the vote, by far the best result of any of those former Conservative Members who sought re-election as independents.
+Gauke stood in his constituency as an independent candidate, and came second with 26% of the vote.
 The Conservative candidate won the seat with 49.6% of the vote and a majority of 14,408 votes.

 Post-Parliament

 In May 2020, six months after leaving Parliament, it was announced that Gauke was re-joining Macfarlanes as their head of policy.
 He is also a political commentator and a columnist for the New Statesman where he writes about British and international politics from a liberal centrist perspective.
+On 15 May 2024, he appeared on The Rest Is Politics, substituting for Rory Stewart.

+In 2024, Gauke endorsed some Conservative candidates and some Independent MPs, such as James Bagge who stood against his former Cabinet colleague Liz Truss.
+He expressed support for Rejoin EU candidate in his constituency.
+In July 2024, he rejoined the Conservatives and called on centrist Conservatives to do the same.

+In October 2024, it was confirmed that Prime Minister Sir Keir Starmer would appoint Gauke to lead an independent review into prison sentences.

 Personal life

-Gauke is married to Rachel (née Rank), who is a professional support lawyer specialising in corporate tax at legal research provider LexisNexis.
+Gauke is married to Rachel (née Rank), who was a professional support lawyer specialising in corporate tax at legal research provider LexisNexis.
 They have three sons and live in Chorleywood in Hertfordshire.

 He is a lifelong supporter of Ipswich Town F.C.